pretomksaha/CodingChallengeItemisAG/README.md

 decided to write a program to help you.
 The numbers used for intergalactic transactions follows similar convention to the roman numerals and you have painstakingly collected the appropriate translation between them.

+Problem description in details on the following pdf: